 Click Here to Register for Nutrition IIThis program will stand alone and does not require attendance to Nutrition I. Pre-Registration required and the event is free.
 Limited to first 45 to register.
 After 45 registrations, a waiting list will be maintained.
 If any cancellations occur those on waiting list will be contacted in order of posting.

 Join us for the 2015 Beyond the Roundtable event.
-In contrast to the Rancher's Roundtable, leading experts in solar energy will present three one-hour presentations with a roundtable discussion to close the day.
+In contrast to the Rancher's Roundtable, leading experts in livestock health will present three one-hour presentations with a roundtable discussion to close the day.

 Lunch will be provided and each participant will take home a bound proceedings with all information from the day, as well as, supplemental information deemed important by speakers and NM specialists.
 Registration is free.
 Limited to first 45 to register.

 The following is a working agenda and subject to change: